JKevinXu/github-blog/_posts/2025-04-07-amazon-q-business-capabilities-limitations.md

 3. Trigger the sync of Amazon Q Data Connector with S3 as the source.
 The sync can be adhoc or with time interval as granular as hourly.
 4. Create an Amazon Q App, with an Input Card of query body, and an Output Card of course search results, with formatting.
 5. Expose the Q App Url as iframe embedding into my website.

+Challenges faced during our testing process (on 04/07/2025)
+1. Auth issue: when auth token expires, customer ends up in the main page.
+This is a known issue in Amazon Q businss side as they do not preserve the # suffix between redirects.
+This issue can be mitigated during iframe integration.
+2. Tune the search result to prioritize the course rank that has more relavance.
+3. The search did not return stable result.
+Can the configuration like top p, top k and temparature be configured.
+4. Hyperlink from the search result is broken.
+It is prefixed by Q Web Experience url.
+5. How to isolate this search knowledge from other use cases, by knowledge plugin, or knowledge source ACL.

 ### What Q App can do